EvansWinner/evanswinner.github.io/index.md

   "I asked the expert system if a dog possesses the Buddha-nature.

-  It said "Null pointer exception."
+  It said 'Null pointer exception.'"
 ┗━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┛

 ┏━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┓